benediktmacnair/sampling_bias_project/README.md

 ```

 - **code_01_simulation_study.py**:
-This file serves as our main script.
+This file serves as our **main script**.
 It contains data preparation, acceptance loop, scorecard selection, and visualization.
 We integrate simulation framework in this script.
 You can run this script and get all experiment results.

 Before acceptance loop, we describe our population data generated by data generator:
 ![Bias in Data Population](results/Bias%20in%20simulation%20data.png)